 Property Description While the Tool Properties view only gives you access to a few of the brush properties, a list of brush presets and other drawing options, the Brush Properties dialog gives you access to all the available options for your brush's tip and texture.
 For more information on the Brush Properties dialog, see the Brush Properties Dialog section below .
 Maximum Size Defines the maximum width of brush strokes.
 If the tool is used with a pressure sensitive pen tablet, the width of the stroke will vary between its maximum size and minimum size depending on the amount of pressure used.
 If used with a mouse, the width of the stroke will always be its maximum size.
-Smoothing Defines the number of control points added to the centre line.
-The fewer the control points the smoother (but less faithful) the line.
-NOTE This option is only available when drawing on a vector layer.
-Flow Lets you set the opacity for each instance of the brush tip that gets printed into your canvas.
+Flow Allows you to set the opacity for each instance of the brush tip that gets printed into your canvas.
 Contrary to the Opacity parameter, the flow parameter has a cumulative effect.
 This means that a lower flow will make your brush strokes more transparent towards its extremities and more opaque in its center.
 Your stroke's flow will also accumulate if you draw over it.
 By default, your brush's flow varies with the amount of pressure you put on your tablet pen.
-NOTE This option is only displayed in the Tool Properties view when drawing on a Opacity The Opacity parameter are where Lets you set the opacity of your brush strokes.
+NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
+Opacity The Opacity parameter are where Lets you set the opacity of your brush strokes.
 Contrary to the Flow parameter, the Opacity parameter is non-cumulative.
 Your whole brush stroke's opacity will not exceed the Opacity parameter.
 By default, the Opacity parameter varies depending on the amount of pressure you put on your tablet pen.

-Property Description NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.
+NOTE This option is only displayed in the Tool Properties view when drawing on a bitmap layer.